 Pads and incontinence briefs are another option.
 When choosing, understand how much absorbency you can expect from the product you choose to avoid embarrassing accidents.
 Always carry extras with you and change as soon as the absorbent becomes wet to protect yourself from rash and odor.

-If there has been no improvement in your symptoms over time, you may want to consider surgery.
+If there has been no improvement in your symptoms over time, you may want to consider surgery as incontinence care after cancer.
 Options include injections, removal of blockages, a scrotal pump or artificial sphincter.
 Talk with a few doctors as well as men who have had each procedure you are considering to fully understand what you can expect during and post-surgery.

 Be proactive about managing incontinence.
 Although it can be frustrating, it shouldn’t be the biggest thing on your mind.
 Solutions like Men’s Liberty can give you the freedom, dignity, and confidence to get on with your normal activities.
 Call us today to get started.